artth02/Bastion/README.md

 "bastion/api/notification" this is the route for your messages. <br/>

-The object that Bastion expected us to send to him at the request body is(**THE SAME STRUCTURE THAT SOCKET VERSION**):
+The object that Bastion expected us to send to him at the request body is(**THE SAME STRUCTURE THAT "MESSAEGING" SECTION**):

 ``` json
     {